British Rail Class 701

 The British Rail Class 701 Arterio is a class of electric multiple unit passenger train built by Bombardier Transportation and Alstom at Derby Litchurch Lane Works.
 Built on the Aventra platform, they are operated by South Western Railway, and operate services between Waterloo and Windsor, Reading, Staines and South West London suburban lines.

 Ordered in 2017, the trains were originally due to enter service from mid-2019, but were subject to several delays which prevented this.
-By December 2023, 50 units had been accepted by SWR.

 SWR began their phased entry into service from January 2024.
-They will eventually allow the withdrawal of SWR's fleets of units and the cascade of the fleet to longer-distance services.
+They have allowed the withdrawal of SWR's fleets of and units, and will allow the withdrawal of the units.